2016 BBC Music Awards

 The 2016 BBC Music Awards took place on 12 December in London at ExCeL London.
 Two new awards were introduced, the BBC Radio 1 Live Lounge Performance of the Year award and the BBC Radio 2 Album of the Year award.
 The first winner of the former was The 1975, who performed "What Makes You Beautiful" (originally by One Direction) and the winner of the latter award was Adele for her album 25.

-The major winner of the night was Adele who won two awards to the Album of the Year and Song of the Year.
+Adele was also nominated for Artist of the Year, but lost out to Coldplay in that category.

 Hosts

 The awards were hosted by Fearne Cotton, Claudia Winkleman and Gemma Cairney.
 Niki & Sammy Albon were backstage hosts.